 Check for messages from your work coach about this.
 Contact your work coach if you’re not sure if you need to be looking for work.

 If you’ll struggle to complete the work-related activities in your jobseeker’s agreement, you might be able to change them.
 Find out how to change your jobseeker’s agreement.

 If you get Employment and Support Allowance

 You usually need a note from your GP to claim Employment and Support Allowance (ESA) – this is called a ‘fit note’.

-At the moment, you don’t need a fit note if you’ve got either:
+At the moment, you don’t need a fit note if you’ve got an isolation note.